kiiyokami/reddit-job-scraper/README.md

 # Reddit Job Scraper

 This is a simple script that fetches from reddit job subreddits, filters by keywords and sends them to a Discord webhook endpoint.
 This project was created using `bun init` in bun v1.2.22.
-[Bun](https://bun.com) is a fast all-in-one JavaScript runtime.